milesmcc/shynet/GUIDE.md

 #### I changed the `SHYNET_WHITELABEL`/`SHYNET_HOST` environment variable, but nothing happened!

 * Those values only affect how your Shynet instance is setup on first run; once it's configured, they have no effect.
 See [updating your configuration](#updating-your-configuration) for help on how to update your configuration.

+#### Shynet can't connect to my database running on `localhost`/`127.0.0.1`

+* The problem is likely that to Shynet, `localhost` points to the local network in the container itself, not on the host machine.
+Try adding the `--network='host'` option when you run Docker.